michelled/weavly.org/src/resources/weavly-for-switch-users.md

 ### Scanning

 To increase ease of scanning and navigation efficiency, the items on Weavly can be grouped for row-column scanning.
-In this table, we have provided the commands, the keyboard shortcuts that are associated with them, as well as the code for visuals icons that can be used to build the onscreen keyboards.
-The visual icons are available in the supportive material at the end of this post.
+In this table, we have provided available commands, their associated keyboard shortcuts, and the code for visuals icons to build the onscreen keyboards.
+You can access the visual icons at the end of this post in the supportive material section.

 | Action                                                              | Keyboard shortcuts      | Available visuals for onscreen keyboard |
 | ------------------------------------------------------------------- | ----------------------- | --------------------------------------- |